-Silicon photonics researchers have demonstrated the first all-silicon optical transmitter at 100Gbps and beyond without the use of digital signal processing.
-The new optical modulator almost doubles the maximum data rate of current state-of-the-art devices, demonstrating the potential for low power low-cost all-silicon solutions that avoid complicating fabrication processes with new materials that are not CMOS compatible.
+Researchers in silicon photonics have demonstrated the first all-silicon optical transmitter capable of 100Gbps and higher without the use of digital signal processing.
+The new optical modulator nearly doubles the maximum data rate of current state-of-the-art devices, demonstrating the potential for low power.
+These low-cost all-silicon solutions avoid complicating fabrication processes with non-CMOS-compatible new materials.

-The optical modulator is a critical component in systems serving modern information and communication technologies, not only in traditional data communication links but also in microwave photonics or chip-scale computing networks.
+The optical modulator is essential in systems supporting modern information and communication technologies, including traditional data communication links, microwave photonics, and chip-scale computing networks.

-In contrast to previous work in the field, the researchers have introduced a new design philosophy where photonics and electronics must be considered as a single integrated system in order to tackle the demanding technical challenges of this field.
-Their results are based upon a fully integrated electronic-photonic system, not a laboratory probed stand-alone silicon modulator.
+In contrast to previous work in the field, the researchers have introduced a new design philosophy in which photonics and electronics must be viewed as a single integrated system to address the field’s demanding technical challenges.
+Their findings are based on a fully integrated electronic-photonic system rather than a laboratory-probe stand-alone silicon modulator.